h0nt3d/Heart-Shaped-LED-PCB/README.md

 # Future Enhancements
 - Implementation of a binary counter using a 555 timer.
-- Implementation with a microcontroller e.g. Arduino, Freenove Board
+- Implementation with a microcontroller e.g. Arduino, Freenove Board.